openconfig/featureprofiles/feature/gribi/otg_tests/base_hierarchical_route_installation_test/README.md

 Topology:

 *   Connect ATE port-1 to DUT port-1 and ATE port-2 to DUT port-2.
-*   TODO: create a non-default VRF (VRF-1) that includes DUT port-1.
+*   Create a non-default VRF (VRF-1) that includes DUT port-1.
 *   Establish gRIBI client connection with DUT using default parameters and persistence mode `PRESERVE`, make it become leader and flush all entries after each case.